HichamBoukachni/SiktCTF/README.md

-# ctf.sikt.no CTF - Capture The Flag
+# ctf.sikt.no SiktCTF - Capture The Flag

-## 📅 Når
+## 📅 When
-**Dato:** 07.10.2024 - 28.10.2024
+**Date:** 07.10.2024 - 28.10.2024

-## 📝 Hva er ctf.sikt.no?
+## 📝 What is ctf.sikt.no?
-SiktCTF er en Capture The Flag (CTF) konkurranse, en spennende, sikkerhetsfokusert utfordring som inviterer deltakere til å finne og utnytte sårbarheter i fiktive systemer.
-Formålet med denne CTF-en var å gi deltakerne en praktisk innføring i cybersikkerhet, samt utvikle ferdigheter innenfor sårbarhetsanalyse, kryptografi, nettkontroll, og mer.
-Utfordringene var laget for å dekke et bredt spekter av ferdighetsnivåer, fra nybegynnere til mer erfarne sikkerhetsentusiaster.
-SiktCTF er arrangert som en del av Cybersecurity Awareness Month, levert av det norske senteret for cybersikkerhet for forskning og utdanning (eduCSC).
+SiktCTF is a Capture The Flag (CTF) competition, an exciting, security-focused event that invites participants to find and exploit vulnerabilities in fictional systems.
+The purpose of this CTF was to provide participants with hands-on experience in cybersecurity while developing skills in vulnerability analysis, cryptography, web control, and more.
+The challenges were designed to cater to a wide range of skill levels, from beginners to more experienced security enthusiasts.
+SiktCTF is organized as part of Cybersecurity Awareness Month, delivered by the Norwegian Center for Cybersecurity in Research and Education (eduCSC).

-## 🕹️ Regler
+## 🕹️ Rules
-For å delta i ctf.sikt.no CTF måtte deltakerne følge disse reglene:
+To participate in the ctf.sikt.no CTF, participants had to follow these rules:

-1. **Flaggformat**: Flaggene følger dette regex-mønsteret: `/^SiktCTF{.*}$/`.
+1. **Flag Format**: Flags follow this regex pattern: `/^SiktCTF{.*}$/`.
-2. **Eksempel på gyldig flagg**: `SiktCTF{th1s_i5_4_fl4g'+!-.@#$%?}`.
-Alle flagg uten dette formatet blir ansett som ugyldige.
+2. **Example of a Valid Flag**: `SiktCTF{th1s_i5_4_fl4g'+!-.@#$%?}`.
+All flags without this format are considered invalid.
-3. **Lagstørrelse**: Lag kan ha opptil 5 medlemmer for å kvalifisere til premier (se premiedetaljer for mer informasjon).
+3. **Team Size**: Teams can have up to 5 members to qualify for prizes (see prize details for more information).
-4. **Forbud mot DDoS**: DDoS-angrep er strengt forbudt.
+4. **No DDoS Attacks**: DDoS attacks are strictly prohibited.
-5. **Forbud mot brute-forcing**: Brute-forcing på serverutfordringer er ikke tillatt, med mindre det uttrykkelig er tillatt.
+5. **No Brute-Forcing**: Brute-forcing on server challenges is not allowed unless explicitly permitted.
-6. **Ingen samarbeid mellom lag**: Samarbeid mellom ulike lag er ikke tillatt.
+6. **No Team Collaboration**: Collaboration between different teams is not allowed.
-7. **Forbud mot å hamstre flagg**: Å hamstre flagg er ikke tillatt.
+7. **No Flag Hoarding**: Hoarding flags is not allowed.
-8. **Første flagg**: Det første flagget er kommentert bort på denne siden.
+8. **First Flag**: The first flag is commented out on this page.
-9. **Endelige avgjørelser**: Alle avgjørelser tatt av SiktCTF-administratorene ved uenigheter er endelige.
+9. **Final Decisions**: All decisions made by SiktCTF administrators in case of disagreements are final.

-### Generelle regler
+### General Rules

-1. **Respekt for alle**: Behandle alle med respekt; trakassering av noe slag tolereres ikke.
-Kontakt en admin hvis du har bekymringer.
+1. **Respect Everyone**: Treat everyone with respect; harassment of any kind is not tolerated.
+Contact an admin if you have concerns.
-2. **Flaggdeling**: Ikke post flagg i noen kanaler.
+2. **Flag Sharing**: Do not post flags in any channels.
-3. **Ingen piratkopiering**: Deling av linker til piratkopiert programvare eller verktøy er forbudt.
+3. **No Piracy**: Sharing links to pirated software or tools is forbidden.
-4. **Trygt innhold**: Hold alt innhold på SiktCTF sine kommunikasjonsplattformer SFW (Safe For Work).
+4. **Safe Content**: Keep all content on SiktCTF communication platforms SFW (Safe For Work).
-5. **Skriv ikke write-ups før konkurransen er over**.
+5. **No Write-ups Before the Competition Ends**.
-6. **Ikke hack CTF-infrastrukturen**.
+6. **Do Not Hack the CTF Infrastructure**.
-7. **Ingen reklame**: Ikke reklamer for andre CTF-er, Discord-servere eller arrangementer uten godkjenning fra en arrangør eller admin.
+7. **No Advertising**: Do not advertise other CTFs, Discord servers, or events without approval from an organizer or admin.
-8. **Konsekvenser**: Brudd på noen av disse reglene kan resultere i sletting av meldinger eller utestengelse fra Discord-serveren og SiktCTF.
+8. **Consequences**: Violating any of these rules may result in message deletion or bans from the Discord server and SiktCTF.
-9. **Endelige avgjørelser**: Adminenes avgjørelser er endelige i alle uenigheter.
+9. **Final Decisions**: Admin decisions are final in all disputes.
-10. **Ha det gøy!**
+10. **Have Fun!**

-Følg disse reglene for en trygg og rettferdig konkurranseopplevelse i SiktCTF.
+Follow these rules for a safe and fair competition experience in SiktCTF.

-## 🔍 Utfordringer
+## 🔍 Challenges
-Konkurransen besto av flere kategorier, som inkluderte:
+The competition consisted of several categories, including:
-- **OSINT**: Bruk av åpen kilde etterretning for å hente ut informasjon og løse utfordringer.
+- **OSINT**: Use of open-source intelligence to gather information and solve challenges.
-- **Web**: Utfordringer knyttet til nettsikkerhet, inkludert sårbarheter på websider.
+- **Web**: Challenges related to web security, including web page vulnerabilities.
-- **Steganography**: Skjult informasjon i filer som krever spesielle teknikker for å avsløre.
+- **Steganography**: Hidden information in files requiring special techniques to reveal.
-- **Reverse**: Analyse og dekonstruksjon av binære filer for å forstå og løse logiske utfordringer.
+- **Reverse**: Analysis and deconstruction of binary files to understand and solve logical challenges.
-- **Forensics**: Analyse av digitale spor og filer for å hente ut informasjon.
+- **Forensics**: Analysis of digital traces and files to extract information.
-- **Misc**: Varierte utfordringer som kombinerer flere disipliner innen cybersikkerhet.
+- **Misc**: Various challenges that combine multiple disciplines within cybersecurity.
-- **Cryptography**: Oppgaver relatert til koding og dekoding av krypterte meldinger.
+- **Cryptography**: Tasks related to encoding and decoding encrypted messages.
-- **Pwn**: Utnyttelse av sårbarheter i binære filer gjennom praktisk hacking.
+- **Pwn**: Exploiting vulnerabilities in binaries through practical hacking.

-## 🙏 Takk til arrangørene
+## 🙏 Thanks to the Organizers

-En stor takk til arrangørene av SiktCTF for et fantastisk gjennomført arrangement!
-Det var en glede å delta, og utfordringene var både spennende og lærerike.
-Takk for all innsatsen dere la ned for å lage en CTF-opplevelse som både utfordret og inspirerte oss til å utforske cybersikkerhet i dybden.
+A big thank you to the organizers of SiktCTF for a fantastically executed event!
+It was a pleasure to participate, and the challenges were both exciting and educational.
+Thank you for all the effort you put into creating a CTF experience that challenged and inspired us to delve deeper into cybersecurity.

-En spesiell takk til eduCSC for støtten under Cybersecurity Awareness Month og for å skape et trygt og motiverende læringsmiljø.
-Gleder meg allerede til neste gang!
+A special thanks to eduCSC for the support during Cybersecurity Awareness Month and for creating a safe and motivating learning environment.
+Already looking forward to next time!